-The University of Missouri Police Department, in conjunction with Environmental Health and Safety is responsible for the MU Emergency Management Plan (EMP).
+The University of Missouri Police Department is responsible for the MU Emergency Management Plan (EMP).
 The EMP is an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education.
 The Emergency Management Plan provides the framework to structure the response and resources of MU academic and administrative community to any emergency affecting the University of Missouri.
 The University of Missouri Police Department activates the EMP when an emergency affecting MU reaches proportions that cannot be handled by established measures.
 This emergency may be sudden and unforeseen, or there may be varying periods of warning.
 The University of Missouri intends the EMP to be sufficiently flexible to accommodate contingencies of all types, magnitudes, and durations.